theolowenstein/BFI/README.md

 2. Add new-subdomain.dev.bfi.local to the :localhost_aliases array in the Vagrantfile.
 3. Restart the virtual machine:

-		$ vagrant halt
-		$ vagrant up
+		$ vagrant reload

-4. Go to http://new-subdomain.dev.bfi.local and work away!
-5. FYI: Subdomains in :localhost_aliases array are automatically hardset to dev.bfi.local codebase in
+FYI: Subdomains in :localhost_aliases array are automatically hardset to alias to dev.bfi.local codebase in

 		./cookbooks/drupal-cookbooks/drupal/recipes/drupal_apps.rb